 Roll up your sleeves, get back to work.

-It's not that, it's not that complicated here.
+It's not that complicated here.

-Because you know what to do, you know who it is.
+You know who it is.

-But I will tell you this any one member can move with a motion to vacate and put us in this position.
+But I will tell you, this any one member can move with a motion to vacate and put us in this position.

 That has to stop.